Parklet: Locations

-In the United States, San Francisco hosts more parklets than any other City.
+In the United States, San Francisco hosts more parklets than any other city.
 The city's "Pavement to Parks" program was formed to facilitate installation of parklets as longer-term, yet still temporary, fixtures.
 As of 2011 the program had received over 50 applications from sponsors around the city.
 In 2011 the Union Square Business Improvement District installed the most ambitious parklet, a 2-block long installation along Powell Street near Union Square, funded by a corporate donation by Audi.
+In 2024, San Francisco began experimenting with "peacelets" based upon Japanese kōbans.

 Parklets have sprung up in Phoenix, Philadelphia, Oakland, Los Angeles, San Jose, Dallas, Seattle, San Diego, Vancouver, British Columbia, Minneapolis, Chicago, Santa Monica, and Morro Bay, CA.

 Parklets are typically spaces for passive recreation, The first parklets with active recreation were installed in Los Angeles, CA in February 2013.
 Two sites on Spring Street, in Downtown Los Angeles, each feature two exercise bicycles on site.
 Upon evaluation, 20% of people surveyed in the sites said they previously used the machines; but only 5% of activity observed recorded use of the machines.
 Active recreation use of parklets may need some additional motivation to increase use at the exercise machines.